 Sometimes diagnosis is suspected based on prenatal ultrasonography.

-Treat with surgical repair.
+Treat with surgical repair and acid-suppressive therapy.